colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Machine learning/IPL Project.md

 3. Consideration for venue and other external factors.
 4. Analysis of any other important series which can add value for new players and uncapped players assesment.
 5. Prepare statistical approach for player selection considering all above factors.
-6. Add head to head player statistics to above match to add intutive insighth in terms of data.
+6. Add head to head player statistics to above match to add intutive insight in terms of data.
 7. Test the above model on previous matches played by creating team as per dreams 11 point system.
 8. Try out Monte Carlo simulator or any other technique to improve accuracy.
 9. Test it on ongoing IPL 2021 matches by creaing your own dream team based on model.